Barbaraanne's Hair Comb Blog

 Ivory Comb, openwork, France, 16th century, from the Fundación Lázaro Galdiano in Madrid.

-2 Responses to "The H Combs of Medieval France"
+3 thoughts on “The H Combs of Medieval France

 I would not be surprised if the French Medieval H combs were used for that purpose.
 Good point.
 Thank you for posting.